nuodb/nuodb-ce-operator/README.md

 1) An OpenShift 3.11 or 4.0 cluster with Operator Lifecycle Manager installed and running.
-2) nuodb-ce-operator repo is in the $HOME directory.
+2) nuodb-operator repo is in the $HOME directory.
 3) A valid oc login.
 Example: oc login -u system:admin

 PROJECT=nuodb